The Ground State Energy and Concentration of Complexity in Spherical Bipartite Models: Abstract

 \section{Abstract}

-We establish an asymptotic formula for the ground-state energy of the spherical pure $\textup{(}p,q\textup{)}$-spin glass model for $p,q\ge 96$.
-We achieve this through understanding the concentration of the complexity of critical points with values within a region of the ground state energy.
+We establish an asymptotic formula for the ground-state energy of the spherical pure $(p,q)$-spin glass model for $p,q\ge 97$.
+We achieve this by showing a concentration result for the complexity of critical points with values within a region of the ground state energy.
 More specifically, we show that the second moment of this count coincides with the square of the first moment up to a sub-exponential factor.